Quick Answer

 Can I make egg roll in a bowl ahead of time?

 Yes.
-It stores in the fridge for 4 to 5 days and actually tastes better the next day once the flavors have had time to blend.
+It stores in the fridge for 4 to 5 days and actually tastes better on day 2 to 3 once the flavors have had time to blend.
 It’s one of the best recipes for Sunday meal prep.

 Is egg roll in a bowl good for weight loss?